 Health and wellbeing

-Your health or life can still be at risk in the mid to long term from secondary hazards even if you have escaped immediate danger.
-Secondary hazards from a disaster might include contaminated floodwater and drinking water, food spoilage and mould growth, which can lead to asthma, food poisoning, skin infections and vector borne diseases - eg dengue fever and malaria.
+Even if you have escaped immediate danger, your health or life can still be at risk in the mid- to long-term from secondary hazards.
+Secondary hazards from a disaster might include contaminated floodwater and drinking water, food spoilage, mould growth and venomous or disease-spreading animals.
+Such hazards can lead to skin infections, food poisoning, asthma and vector borne diseases - eg dengue fever and malaria.

 Where to get help

-In an emergency, always call Triple Zero (000) and ask for the ambulance, for immediate medical assistance.
+For immediate medical assistance in an emergency always call Triple Zero (000) and ask for the ambulance.